Natural Supplements to Improve Eye Health

 Unfortunately there are no approved treatmens for the dry form of AMD.
 A study from the National Eye Institute has shown there is good evidence that certain nutrients, such as Vitamin A (beta carotene), Vitamin C and E may help prevent or slow down the progression of dry macular degeneration.

 Nutrition As A Prevention:

 Many different researchers and eyecare specialists believe that certain nutritional supplements will help lower the risk of macular degeneration and slow down the rate of progression if you have it.
 Fortunately, Unicity offers Vision Essentials, a formula based on the National Institute of Health Studies (AREDS I & AREDS II) with Vitamin A, C, E, Zinc, Beta-carotenes, lutein, berry blend, and zeaxanthin in it's advance eye care formula.
-Unicity's Vision Essentials is replacing VISUtein and Vision Complete, as it has a formulation based on the latest scientific studies.
+Unicity's Vision Essentials provides all the nutrients needed to prevent AMD.

 Why take the risk of developing AMD.
 Why not do what we can to prevent AMD, and if you have it, do what you can to slow further progression.
 Clinical studies have shown that patients taking Vision Essentials over a period of time showed good improvements in their vision as measured by visual acuity, recovery time after a light flash, and contrast sensitivity.
 Vision Essentials is a well balanced formula for the support of healthy eyes and vision and its formula follows the guidelines of the AREDS II study.
 Go to the Anti-Aging Products page for more details